Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-\emph{Summary and outlook-} Symmetries encoded in supercharges can connect to observables, $F$, which, when processed with appropriate averaging protocols, reveals SUSY.
-We proposed a normalized Witten index as an observable and have studied it in an XXZ spin model relevant for ongoing experiments with Rydberg atom arrays.
+\emph{Summary and outlook$-$} Symmetries encoded in supercharges can connect to observables, $\hat{F}$, which, when processed with appropriate averaging protocols, reveals SUSY.
+We proposed a normalized Witten index as an observable and have constructed a corresponding averaging protocol.
+We studied the protocol in an XXZ spin model relevant for ongoing experiments with Rydberg atom arrays.
 Through our open-system numerical simulations we have demonstrated observability of the normalized Witten index and topological protection arising from zero energy modes.